-If you’re looking to build equity but don’t want to maintain a homestead, a condo might be the perfect place to call home.
+If you’re looking to build equity but don’t want to maintain an entire property, a condominium (condo) might be the perfect place to call home.
 One option for financing your condo is an FHA loan.
-FHA-approved condos can be a challenge to find, so let’s explore some tips and tricks that might help you get into your next home.
+FHA-approved condos can be a challenge to find, so let’s explore some tips and tricks that might help you get into your new home.

 What Is An FHA-Approved Condo?

-The Federal Housing Administration (FHA) is a part of the Department of Housing and Urban Development (HUD).
+The Federal Housing Administration (FHA) is a part of the U.S. Department of Housing and Urban Development (HUD).
 HUD administers federal aid to local agencies that manage housing for low-income residents.
 The agency also backs home loans for many Americans through the FHA.
 An FHA loan is a mortgage insured by the FHA and issued by an FHA-approved lender.

 An FHA-approved condo is a condo that can be financed with an FHA loan.
 In order to get approved for FHA loans, a condominium community or single-unit residence has to be appraised to meet FHA loan standards.
 Once the community or single unit is approved, it receives a condo ID number.
 Prior to 2019, an entire condominium community needed to go through the approval process.
-With the rule change of 2019, individual condo units can be approved.
+With the rule change in 2019, individual condo units can be approved as well.

 Why Does A Condo Need To Be Approved For An FHA Loan?